f5devcentral/f5-cis-docs/user_guides/routes-externaldns-waf/README.md

 ### Step 4: Enable WAF Protection for the OpenShift Cluster

-Global ConfigMap allows for Policies to be associated to the routes.
+Extended ConfigMap allows for Policies to be associated to the routes.
 In my example both hosts **cafeone** and **cafetwo**  are using the same WAF policies.
 CIS uses AS3 simply references and existing policy on BIG-IP.
 Logging of all request is also enabled.
 The PolicyCRD provides flexibility of adding multiple mandatory configures requested on BIG-IP that not exposed by OpenShift Routes API or annotations

-**Global ConfigMap**
+**Extended ConfigMap**

 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: global-cm
+  name: extended-cm
   namespace: default
   labels:
     f5nr: "true"